base2solutions/DevOpsHandbook/AWS/jenkins-deployment.md

  * Under Cloud > click on Add a new cloud > select Amazon EC2 Container Service Cloud > enter the following:
  >     Name: name_of_ecs_cloud
  >     Amazon ECS Credentials: select service account with access permission to ECS cluster
- >     Amazon ECS Region Name: select us-west-2
+ >     Amazon ECS Region Name: select region where the ECS cluster is located
- >     Click Advanced > In Alternative Jenkins URL > enter https://barbuild.base2d.com
+ >     Click Advanced > In Alternative Jenkins URL > enter "jenkins/domain/name" here
  * Locate ECS slave templates > click Add > Enter the following:
- >     Label: buildslave
+ >     Label: enter name which will be used to reference to this slave
  >     Docker Image: enter docker image address retrieved from ECS
  >     Filesystem root: /home/jenkins
  >     Memory: 1024